irvined1982/openlava-web/doc/javascript.rst

     :param function callback:
         A function that will be called when the task is successfully completed.
 No arguments.

-    :param function errback:
+    :param callback errback:

-        A function with two arguments: exception_name - name of error, and message - message sent by remote server.
-Called when the operation failed.
+        A callback to an ..js:function::`.errBack`  to execute on failure.

 .. js:function:: olwclient.Job.getJobList(callback, errback, filters)